Smooth number: Powersmooth numbers

-B-smooth and B-powersmooth numbers have applications in number theory, such as in Pollard's p − 1 algorithm and ECM.
-Such applications are often said to work with "smooth numbers," with no B specified; this means the numbers involved must be B-powersmooth, for some unspecified small number B. As B increases, the performance of the algorithm or method in question degrades rapidly.
-For example, the Pohlig–Hellman algorithm for computing discrete logarithms has a running time of O(B1/2)—for groups of B-smooth order.
+n-smooth and n-powersmooth numbers have applications in number theory, such as in Pollard's p − 1 algorithm and ECM.
+Such applications are often said to work with "smooth numbers," with no n specified; this means the numbers involved must be n-powersmooth, for some unspecified small number n.
+As n increases, the performance of the algorithm or method in question degrades rapidly.
+For example, the Pohlig–Hellman algorithm for computing discrete logarithms has a running time of O(n1/2)—for groups of n-smooth order.

 Smooth over a set A

-Moreover, m is said to be smooth over a set A if there exists a factorization of m where the factors are powers of elements in A. For example, since 12 = 4 × 3, 12 is smooth over the sets A1 = {4, 3}, A2 = {2, 3}, and $\mathbb{Z}$, however it would not be smooth over the set A3 = {3, 5}, as 12 contains the factor 4 = 22, which is not in A3.
+Moreover, m is said to be smooth over a set A if there exists a factorization of m where the factors are powers of elements in A. For example, since 12 = 4 × 3, 12 is smooth over the sets A1 = {4, 3}, A2 = {2, 3}, and $\mathbb{Z}$, however it would not be smooth over the set A3 = {3, 5}, as 12 contains the factor 4 = 22, and neither 4 nor 2 are in A3.

 Note the set A does not have to be a set of prime factors, but it is typically a proper subset of the primes as seen in the factor base of Dixon's factorization method and the quadratic sieve.
 Likewise, it is what the general number field sieve uses to build its notion of smoothness, under the homomorphism $\varphi:\mathbb{Z}[\theta]\to\mathbb{Z}/n\mathbb{Z}$.